-As described in Section 3.8.2.3.1 (Status and Management), in 2019, NMFS proposed critical habitat for the Western North Pacific Distinct Population Segment and Mexico Distinct Population Segment of humpback whales in feeding areas that overlap the TMAA (84 FR 54354).
-Prey species for humpback whales in Alaska includes euphausiids, capelin, Pacific herring, Atka mackerel, juvenile walleye pollock, Pacific cod, mysids, amphipods, shrimp, and various other species of fish.
-The boundary of the proposed critical habitat was drawn to include areas where humpback whale aggregations have been documented feeding with a high degree of site fidelity further offshore Kodiak Island and Prince Willian Sound (Witteveen & Wynne, 2017).
-Passive acoustic monitoring studies (Debich et al., 2013; Debich et al., 2014a; Rice et al., 2015; Rice et al., 2018) have documented the presence of humpback whales year round in the TMAA, with a primary occurrence in the summer in locations (i.e., June through September) where prey species concentrate on the shelf (Burrows et al., 2016; Matta & Baker, 2020; McGowan et al., 2019; Moran et al., 2015; Straley et al., 2017).
+As described in Section 3.8.2.3.1 (Status and Management), NMFS proposed critical habitat in 2019 for humpback whales in feeding areas that overlap the TMAA (84 FR 54354).
+NMFS issued a final rule in April 2021 to designate critical habitat for the Western North Pacific Distinct Population Segment (DPS) and Mexico DPS of humpback whales in two areas that overlap the TMAA, as shown in Figure 5-2 (86 FR 21082).
+Prey species for humpback whales in Alaska includes Euphausiids, capelin, Pacific herring, Atka mackerel, juvenile walleye pollock, Pacific cod, mysids, amphipods, shrimp, and various other species of fish.

-The proposed critical habitat overlaps waters in and around Portlock Bank, an area known to have high productivity that may be particularly important for feeding.
+The boundaries of the critical habitat were drawn to include areas where humpback whale aggregations have been documented feeding with a high degree of site fidelity further offshore Kodiak Island and Prince Willian Sound (Witteveen & Wynne, 2017).
+Passive acoustic monitoring studies (Debich et al., 2013; Debich et al., 2014a; Rice et al., 2015; Rice et al., 2018) have documented the presence of humpback whales year round in the TMAA, with a primary occurrence in the summer (i.e., June through September) in locations where prey species concentrate on the shelf (Burrows et al., 2016; Matta & Baker, 2020; McGowan et al., 2019; Moran et al., 2015; Straley et al., 2017).
+The critical habitat also overlaps waters in and around Portlock Bank, an area known to have high productivity that may be particularly important for feeding.
 For example, in 2003, a humpback whale calf and its mother were observed feeding in Portlock Bank for at least 30 days (84 FR 54354).
-The proposed critical habitat also overlaps areas identified by Ferguson et al. (2015) as biologically important humpback whale feeding habitat located entirely outside of the TMAA off Kodiak Island and in Prince William Sound.
+The critical habitat also overlaps areas identified by Ferguson et al. (2015) as biologically important humpback whale feeding habitat located entirely outside of the TMAA off Kodiak Island and in Prince William Sound.
 The Kodiak Island biologically important area was identified for July through September, and the Prince William Sound area was identified for September through December.
 The biologically important area boundaries were based on vessel or aerial survey data, prey consumption studies, and photo-identification (Ferguson et al., 2015).

 In summary, humpback whales feed in habitats in the North Pacific, both within and outside of the TMAA.
-Within the TMAA, the best available science indicates that foraging occurs primarily within the critical habitat proposed by NMFS in 2019; therefore, that habitat can be considered particularly important to humpback whales in the summer (i.e., June through September) relative to other locations in the TMAA (during the applicable months when the Proposed Action would occur).
+Within the TMAA, the best available science indicates that foraging occurs primarily within the habitat designated by NMFS in 2021; therefore, that habitat can be considered particularly important to humpback whales in the summer (i.e., June through September) relative to other locations in the TMAA (during the applicable months when the Proposed Action would occur).
 For additional information about humpback whales and their habitat use and geographic range, see Section 3.8.2.3 (Humpback Whale [Megaptera novaeangliae]) of this SEIS/OEIS.